Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Hyperparameter Sensitivity Analysis

 \subsection{Weights of DGLoss}

-The weight $\lambda_\text{sep}, \lambda_\text{rare}, \lambda_\text{div}$ of the DGLoss controls the strength of separation, rarity preservation, and diversity of temporal prototypes.
-To analyze their individual effects, we vary them in $0.001 - 2.0$ on electricity and weather datasets.
-As shown in \cref{loss_weights},
+The weights $\lambda_\text{sep}, \lambda_\text{rare}, \lambda_\text{div}$ of the DGLoss control the strengths of separation, rarity preservation, and diversity of temporal prototypes.
+Together, these objectives encourage the two prototype banks to specialize in their designated forecasting roles while maintaining comprehensive pattern coverage.
+To analyze their individual effects, we vary them in $0.001 - 0.6$ on electricity and weather datasets.
+As shown in Figure \ref{loss_weights}, the forecasting performance remains stable across a wide range of weight values.
+Specifically, the MSE exhibits only minor fluctuations when the weights are varied from $0.001 - 0.6$, indicating that the proposed DGLoss is not highly sensitive to the exact choice of these hyperparameters, which simplifies the deployment of DPAD in practice.